Bill of attainder: English law

 The first use of a bill of attainder was in 1321 against Hugh le Despenser, 1st Earl of Winchester and his son Hugh Despenser the Younger, Earl of Gloucester.
 They were both attainted for supporting King Edward II during his struggle with the queen and barons.

 In England, those executed subject to attainders include George Plantagenet, Duke of Clarence (1478); Thomas Cromwell (1540); Margaret Pole, Countess of Salisbury (1540); Catherine Howard (1542); Thomas, Lord Seymour (1549); Thomas Wentworth, Earl of Strafford (1641); Archbishop William Laud of Canterbury (1645); and James Scott, Duke of Monmouth.
 In the 1541 case of Catherine Howard, King Henry VIII was the first monarch to delegate royal assent, to avoid having to assent personally to the execution of his wife.

 After defeating Richard III and replacing him on the throne of England following the Battle of Bosworth Field, Henry VII had Parliament pass a bill of attainder against his predecessor.
 It is noteworthy that this bill made no mention of the Princes in the Tower, although it does declare him guilty of "shedding of Infants blood".

 Although deceased by the time of the Restoration, the regicides John Bradshaw, Oliver Cromwell, Henry Ireton, and Thomas Pride were served with a bill of attainder on 15 May 1660 backdated to 1 January 1649 (NS).
 After the committee stages, the bill passed both the Houses of Lords and Commons and was engrossed on 4 December 1660.
 This was followed with a resolution that passed both Houses on the same day:

 In 1685, when the Duke of Monmouth landed in West England and started a rebellion in an effort to overthrow his uncle, the recently enthroned James II, Parliament passed a bill of attainder against him.
 After the Battle of Sedgemoor, this made it possible for King James to have the captured Monmouth put summarily to death.
 Though legal, this was regarded by many as an arbitrary and ruthless act.

 In 1753, the Jacobite leader Archibald Cameron of Lochiel was summarily put to death on the basis of a seven-year-old bill of attainder, rather than being put on trial for his recent subversive activities in Scotland.
 This aroused some protests in British public opinion at the time, including from people with no Jacobite sympathies.

 The last use of attainder was in 1798 against Lord Edward FitzGerald for leading the Irish Rebellion of 1798.
+Corruption of blood was outlawed in England and Wales by the Corruption of Blood Act 1814.